konsfik/Unity3D-Coding-Examples/README.md

 This repository includes sample projects made with Unity, with the purpose of creating a collection of reusable, manageable pieces of code that can be used as toolsets on larger-scale applications.
 ## Table of Contents:
 1. Procedural Water Surface
 1.1.
-Description:
+Description
 1.2.
-Screenshots:
+Screenshots
 1.3.
-Further Links:
+Further Links
 2. Procedural Landscape
 2.1.
-Description:
+Description
 2.2.
-Screenshots:
+Screenshots
 2.3.
-Future Plans:
+Future Plans
 2.4.
-Further Links:
+Further Links
-3. Procedural Sounds
+3. Procedural Audio
+3.1.
+Description
+3.2.
+Screenshots

 ## 1. Procedural Water Surface
 project - specific - folder: https://github.com/konsfik/Unity3D-Coding-Examples/tree/master/1-Procedural-Water-Surface